kontell/My-Scripts/README.md

 The script uses xmltv-util for merging & trimming.

-By default the script pulls 9 days of data but the number of days can be passed with an argument: `sh grab-epg.sh 1`
+By default the script pulls 9 days of data but the number of days can be passed with an argument: `bash grab-epg.sh 1`

 ## music-remove-empty-dir.sh
 Scans a music library and returns a list of directories without music files and gives an option to delete them.